 This is stream and river country -- which means trout!

 North Country fishing is legendary.
-Clear, fast streams, rocky shorelines, and plenty of tricky hiding spots.
+Clear, fast streams, rocky shorelines, and plenty of tricky hiding spots to explore; this is heaven for anglers.

 Malone is perfectly placed in a network of water that is stocked with trout each year.
 That means conditions are just right for holdovers, the fish that live in the stream for over a year beyond their original stocking.